FIRST (FALL) SEMESTER SCHEDULE

 ADVANCED PLACEMENT (AP)

 Click here to view the list of courses for which you may receive credit if you earned a 4 or a 5 on the AP exam.
 If you received credit for a first semester course, the Registrar's Office will move you to the next level of that course.
-If you prefer to repeat that course, as a refresher, or to help your GPA, please notify Dean Rosemary Dice in order to modify your schedule.
-If you recieved credit for a course that is taken after the first semester, you do not need to do anything at this time.
+If you prefer to repeat that course (as a refresher or to help your GPA), please notify Jenna Grogan, Assistant Director of Undergraduate Academics in order to modify your schedule.
+If you received credit for a course that is taken after the first semester, you do not need to do anything at this time.

 10 THINGS EVERY STEVENS FRESHMAN SHOULD KNOW*